 Beside the fact that bored dogs may be more likely to develop behaviors that annoy us, we owe it to them to ensure they stay enriched and to do things that are good for their doggy souls.

 It should not be difficult to do fun things every day with your dog.
 Here are three things that I recommend you never stop doing.
 Create versions of these suggestions that work for your dog, your life and schedule.

-A cultural fog permeates our choices when it comes to how we feed our dogs.
+Can we do better when it comes to how we feed our dogs?
 Kibble in the bowl, bowl in the kitchen.
 Yawn.
-I cordially invite you to get on board the enrichment train.
-Take a ride with the countless, more creative and fulfilling ways, to feed your dog.
+I invite you to explore the countless, more creative, and fulfilling ways, to feed your dog.
 Life beyond the food bowl is indeed rich!
 Since you already feed your dog all you need to do is to provide interesting ways for him to search for and eat that food.
-Examples of this type of enrichment are rubber toys stuffed with food, treat balls and snuffle mats.
+Examples of this type of enrichment are rubber toys stuffed with food, treat balls, and snuffle mats.
 Teach the puppy in the early days how to work with these types of toys.
-It is fun, energy burning and builds problem solving abilities.
+It is fun, energy-burning, and builds problem-solving abilities.
 One of my students uses a treat ball in the grass.
 Now double the fun, a treat ball game mixed with nature’s snuffle mat.
 Brilliant!

 Seems obvious but it is often lacking in the day-to-day lives of our pet dogs.
 As our pups grow up the games of their youth seem to fade away.
 No!
 You can not let this happen.
 Help your puppy master his tug, find and chase games, refine them, make up new games and don’t stop playing.
 ‘Find it’ is a great rainy-day game and a one I play almost everyday.
 Check out the Games section and get busy playing.